Howell

 The Feed

+The Feed giveth, and the Feed taketh away.
 What was once a swollen harvest, spoiling in the sun, has receded.
 Not a scrap, as far as his eye can see.

 The Feed had a purpose, once.
 Now its name is an incongruity – The Feed is a shadow, sharing nothing.
 The Feed withholds.
 It hides under floorboards and behind the dead branches of the remaining trees.
 He feels its bulbous, faceted eyes on him all the time.
 He can’t sleep any more.
 He searches now, constantly.